ropensci/roweb3/content/blog/2021-07-26-system-calls-r-package/index.md

 ## [0]
 ```

-The package has various other APIs that are useful when invoking complex programs.
+The package can also handle binary (non text) stdout/stderr, and has various other APIs that are useful when invoking complex programs.
 For example `exec_background()` will run a program as a background process, or `exec_internal()` will return a list with the exit code, stdout and stderr.
-The ?exec_wait manual pages gives an overview of the options.
+The `?exec_wait` manual pages gives an overview of the available functions and options.

 ### The processx package

 The [processx package](https://processx.r-lib.org/reference/index.html) is much more advanced than base or sys.
-It provides a very extensive framework that is capable of executing and controlling many processes simultaneously from R. The simplest case is the `run` function which will again run and wait for a single command (but with [many more options](https://processx.r-lib.org/reference/run.html)):
+It provides a very extensive framework for executing and controlling many processes simultaneously from R. The simple case (similar to sys or base) is implemented in the `run` function, which executes a command and waits for it to finish (but with [many more options](https://processx.r-lib.org/reference/run.html)):

 ```r
 processx::run('whoami')